 Anyway, Marden is married to renown abstract painter Brice Marden.
 That's a picture of them together to the right.

 Schifter is also married - her hubby is fashion magnate Tim Schifter.
-Both Schifters were born with silver spoons planted firmly in their... ummm... mouths, which apparently is all it takes to merit an exclusive wedding announcement in The New York Times.
+Both Schifters were born with silver spoons planted firmly in their... ummm... mouths.
+Apparently, that's all it takes to merit an exclusive wedding announcement in the elitist rag that now masquerades as the venerable New York Times.

 In other words, both Schifters have had plenty of breaks in the course of their lives.
 And we're all painfully acquainted with people born on third base who think they hit a home run here at The Cynical Times.